Chia Seeds are an awesome superfood that are packed with nutrition and health benefits. (Learn more about chia seeds in our Chia Seed Guide)

 Chia seeds are not too hard to use for weight loss.
 The good thing about chia seeds is that they are tasteless and odorless, meaning you can put them on a lot of things pretty easily, and not even notice.
 Learn more at What Do Chia Seeds Taste Like?
 How to Make Them Taste Good.

 (You can find our chia seed recipes at Chia Seed Recipes)

 They are also easy to find.
-You can even get the kind that I use down at your local Walmart or online at this link: Check Chia Seeds at Walmart.
+You can even get the kind that I use down at your local Walmart.
 They are also not too expensive.